How Odesa's artworks were rescued and sent to Berlin – DW – 01/22/2025

 Following a smaller opening presentation last spring, a major special exhibition, "From Odesa to Berlin," will run from January 24 to June 22.

-In addition to Culture Commissioner Roth, Federal President Frank-Walter Steinmeier will also be among the guests at the opening evening.
+In addition to Roth, Federal President Frank-Walter Steinmeier will be among the guests at the opening evening.

-The museum, which could just as well be in Milan, Berlin or Amsterdam, owns one of the finest collections of foreign art in Ukraine.
+The museum owns one of the finest collections of international art in Ukraine.

 This includes the early Baroque painting "Ecce Homo" by Bernardo Strozzi, which depicts the scourged Jesus being presented to Pontius Pilate.

-Other highlights in the collection include "The Virgin Enthroned with Blessing Child, St. John and Archangel Michael" by Francesco Granacci (1469-1543), a contemporary and friend of Michelangelo.
+Other highlights in the collection include "The Virgin Enthroned with Blessing Child, St. John and Archangel Michael," by Francesco Granacci (1469-1543), a contemporary and friend of Michelangelo's.

 A work by Roelant Savery (1576-1639) shows how the artist created a fantastic paradise landscape with the finest brushstrokes.
 Only on closer inspection can one see Adam and Eve under the tree of knowledge in the background.